HeRAMS-WHO/herams-i18n/docs/index.rst

 5. The **Transpose** feature allows to switch between aggregating data at the health facility and the health service level.
 Set the feature to **No** to display data aggregated at the health facility level.
 6. Now use the **Code** dropdown list to select which field you would like to display on your element.

-  .. tip: Transposing the element or changing the question code or will reload the page making you lose all other unsaved edits.
+.. tip:: Transposing the element or changing the question code or will reload the page making you lose all other unsaved edits.

 7. Define the element position on the dashboard page by specifying the **Sort** index.
 Increment the index by 1 for each new item, starting with 0 for the first page.
 8. The **Width** and **Height** fields allow to create a custom-sized element.

-  .. tip: For charts with large legend elements, it is recommended to use a **Width** of 2 to assure the legend is displayed correctly.
+.. tip:: For charts with large legend elements, it is recommended to use a **Width** of 2 to assure the legend is displayed correctly.

 9. Optionally, the **Title** field allows you to overwrite the default title.
 10. For **Maps & Charts**, The bottom half of the page, displays the list of pre-defined answer options of the selected question.
 Click the color next to the category name.
 This will opens a color picker allowing you pick custom colors.